 Hello all, thankyou once again for visiting this site, and my blog.
 Its been a while, and I have somewhat failed in my weekly blogs – it seemed such an easy idea – a blog a week, but my goodness, Self Doubt has been sitting quietly by my side the past few weeks (as it does with so many creative people – perhaps we can organise a Self Doubt group for them to play whilst we work away).
-Not especially about my work (I think self doubt is often part of the territory and is what pushes us to keep creating and striving to make artworks), but about whether this blog is worth writing and whether it adds anything to the mass of amazing blogs that are out there.
+However, I think it is often part of the territory and is what pushes us to keep creating and striving to make artworks, so I’m attempting to make friends with it in order to push my work forward.

 I often think of this little thing of Self Doubt that sits beside me as a little timid character – I shall draw him one day- almost like that in Gorey’s “The Doubtful Guest”.
 Seeing it as this character makes it easier to understand, to empathise with, and to usher out for a walk so that I can work.

 But, Self Doubt has gone for a walk in the sunshine today (it normally does not like sunny days and happiness – I normally escape it by going out, so the reversal is rather encouraging, perhaps Self Doubt is transforming itself into a jollier character). and I realise I like the blogging process, and to have people reading it is a plus and a bonus.